 - Tools for to-dos, notes, and the calendar.
 Managers have to deal with many different tasks, information, and meetings.
 Fortunately, there are powerful tools that make you efficient and prevent you from forgetting anything.
-For me, that’s Asana for to-dos, Markdown files & VS Code as my notebook, and a proper calendar client.
+For me, that’s Asana for to-dos, Notion as my notebook, and a proper calendar client.
 For further details about some tools, check out my post about Team Manager’s Toolkit for 1-1.

 - Stress Management.
-A manager’s job can be stressful: Many subsequent meetings without any break, many different tasks that have to be handled in time, people conflicts and expectations from your manager, stakeholder, and your team.
-Fortunately, some tools can help you to built stress competence: instrumental stress management (influencing the stressors), mental stress management (changing thoughts that exacerbate stress), and regenerative stress management (which influence stress reactions; e.g. meditation).
+A manager’s job can be stressful: Many subsequent meetings without any break, many different tasks that have to be handled in time, people conflicts, and expectations from your manager, stakeholder, and team.
+Fortunately, some tools can help you to build stress competence: instrumental stress management (influencing the stressors), mental stress management (changing thoughts that exacerbate stress), and regenerative stress management (which influences stress reactions; e.g. meditation).
 The German psychologist Gert Kaluza wrote good literature about this.
 In general, I can recommend attending a workshop about this important topic.

 - Protecting your Focus and Time.
-The day of a manager contains many interruptions and context switching: chat messages, e-mails, meetings, and colleagues approaching you.
-It’s hard to focus on a task for a longer periods of time.
+A manager’s day contains many interruptions and context switching: chat messages, e-mails, meetings, and colleagues approaching you.
+It’s hard to focus on a task for a longer period.
 Therefore, it’s important to learn how to manage and protect your focus and time.
 Some actions are blocking time in the calendar for focussed work, defragment the calendar, or turning off desktop notifications and checking messages in a dedicated time slot.
-I wrote a blog post about how to get more uninterrupted time at work.
+I wrote a blog post about getting more uninterrupted time at work.

 Mentoring and Development